Prescription Medication Interactions

 Change in Oxygen Saturation

-Time Frame: Oxygen saturation will be recorded prior to and in regular intervals after drug administration for the duration of the session (approx. 8 hours per session).
+Time Frame: Oxygen saturation recorded prior to and in regular intervals after drug administration for the duration of the session (approx. 8 hours per session).

-Oxygen saturation (measured as a percentage) will be monitored throughout each session.
+Oxygen saturation (measured as a percentage through pulse ox) monitored throughout each session.
+Raw data transformed to trough scores.
+Lower scores indicate greater impairment.

-Oxygen saturation will be recorded prior to and in regular intervals after drug administration for the duration of the session (approx. 8 hours per session).
+Oxygen saturation recorded prior to and in regular intervals after drug administration for the duration of the session (approx. 8 hours per session).

 Collaborators and Investigators